siberianfox/g2wiki/g2-in-Studio6.md

  * Solution Name `g2`
  * Check `Create Directory for Project`.
 If you want to change the directory structure you can move things around and go edit the tinyg.atsln file so it can find the project sub-directory (relative path name).
  * Select the chip you want.
 The Arduino Due is a ATSAM3X8E in the SAM3 series
 * Populate the project directories.
+Since we are using an external makefile it's not necessary to include all sources, but if you want to edit things in AS6 it's handy to have the files in the project viewer.
-At this point you have a choice.
+ * At this point you have a choice.
 Visual Studio does not have a way to import an entire existing directory in a single operation.
 So you can laboriously add every directory, move the files in, then select the file as existing items ... all the way down the hierarchy, or you can edit the cppproj file XML directly.
+* Once you have added whatever files you want select `External Makefile` in the project properties `Build` panel
+ * Make file name is `Makefile`
+ * Build command line is `TinyG2.elf COLOR=0 VERBOSE=1`
+ * Clean commandline is `clean`
+* Be sure to exit and save the project to save your work.

 * Port in the entire CMSIS_Atmel hierarchy - change `CMSIS_Atmel` to `CMSIS`